JSFunk

 Notes

-• We strongly encourage consistent daily practice.
+• This requires consistent daily practice.
 These are not skills you can cram for before the assessment.

-• jsFun problems are not in order of difficulty.
-If one feels way too hard, try it but know when to stop and move onto a different problem.
+• jsFunk problems are not in order of difficulty.
+If one feels way too hard, try it, but know when to pause, post a question in codehelp and move onto a different problem in the meantime.
 Come back to it as your skills and confidence improve.

 • Do not stress about completing all of the problems.
 Focus more on being able to thoroughly understand and articulate the process and solution to the problems you do make it through.